 Step 4 – Research Domain Name Options

 Take the list of domain and blog name options you’ve brainstormed and plug them into the text field you see to check their availability.
-Or, you can open up the Hostinger domain checker tool in a new tab and search among your selections for the best available option.

 As we mentioned in the previous step, it’s important for your blog title, domain name, and social media account names to match.
 Visitors have a far easier time remembering your blog name and URL when everything matches.